simonhaenisch/md-to-pdf/readme.md

 **`margin`:** instead of an object (as stated in the Puppeteer docs), it is also possible to pass a CSS-like string, e. g. `1em` (all), `1in 2in` (top/bottom right/left), `10mm 20mm 30mm` (top right/left bottom) or `1px 2px 3px 4px` (top right bottom left).

 The options can also be set with front-matter or a config file (except `--md-file-encoding` can't be set by front-matter).
+In that case, remove the leading two hyphens (`--`) from the cli argument name and replace the hyphens (`-`) with underscores (`_`). `--stylesheet` and `--body-class` can be passed multiple times (i. e. as an array).
 It's possible to set the output path for the PDF as `dest` in the config.
-In that case, remove the leading dashes (`--`) from the cli argument name and replace the hyphens (`-`) with underscores (`_`). `--stylesheet` and `--body-class` can be passed multiple times (i. e. as an array).
 If the same config option exists in multiple places, the priority (from low to high) is: defaults, config file, front-matter, cli arguments.

 Example front-matter: